SAP-samples/teched2023-DA262/exercises/database_explorer/ex1/README.md

     ![](images/Add-database-with-a-different-user3.png)

-## Exercise 1.6 Data lake Relational Engine and data lake Files Connections
+## Exercise 1.6 Data Lake Relational Engine and Data Lake Files Connections

 Additional instance connection types can be added using the **Add Instance Dialog** as shown below.